ThirteenIce2973/Three-Musketeers/README.md

 - This project is non-commercial and non-profit, intended for learning and amusement.
 Have problem or suggestion?
 Please feel free to open a new issue at Issues panel in this repo.
 I will be reaching you soon!

 ### 🙏 Surf on the Internet
-Are you ready to visit our website for more information[ Three Musketeers | E-sports Team Official Website ](https://tmes.eu.org/)?
+Are you ready to visit our website [ Three Musketeers | E-sports Team Official Website ](https://tmes.eu.org/) for more info?
 I can't wait to see your star! (if you can).<br>

 Have a good day!